 Q: How long are WREB results valid and what is the time limit after I pass WREB to apply for a license in a member state?

-A: Each member state will accept WREB results for a set time period.
+A: WREB does not put a time limit on results, however, each member state will accept WREB results for a set time period.
 Contact individual state boards or the state board where you wish to be licensed, about the time limits to apply for licensure.
 These times vary from state to state.

 Q: Which states accept WREB exam results?